 Fresh green, H6.
 This is our "standard" for hot green chilis.
 It is hot on just about anyone's scale, is widely available, reasonably reliable as to how hot it actually is, and has been adopted by many immigrant communities.
-The Serrano has a distinctive flavor, moderately thick flesh and generally is between 2 and 3 inches long by 1/2 inch in diameter with a rounded point.
+The Serrano has a distinctive flavor, moderately thick flesh and can be up to 4.5 inches long by 0.8 inch in diameter, with a rounded point.
 Years ago they were smaller, maybe to around 3 inches long.

-Thai restaurants adopted Serranos for their condiment trays in the days before California started producing Thai chilis by the ton, People became so used to the flavorful Serranos many Thai restaurants have now added a fourth condiment bowl to provide Serrano and Thai chilis side by side.
-Now I hear they're starting to grow Serranos in Thailand - probably the tourists are demanding them.
-Their prominence in Indian markets indicates the Indian community has adopted them as well.
+Thai restaurants in Southern California adopted Serranos for their condiment trays in the days before California ramped up production of Thai chilis.
+People became so accustomed to the flavorful Serranos, many Thai restaurants have now added a fourth condiment bowl to provide Serrano and Thai chilis side by side.
+Serranos are now grown in Thailand - folks returning from California wanted them.
+Their prominence in Indian markets indicates the Indian community in Southern California has adopted them as well.

 Mexicans use Serranos wherever Jalapenos just aren't hot enough to do the